To remind established residents and to introduce us to new residents…

 The Inkerman Area Residents Association (IARA) is our local residents’ association.
 We cover the area bounded to the east by Kentish Town Road, to the south by Prince of Wales Road and to the west and north by the railway lines.

-We started 34 years ago.
+We started about 40 years ago.
 We are all volunteers.
-Anyone who lives here is automatically a member, and you can be involved in the association by coming to meetings and/or joining our ever-growing e-mail group, the main way we consult on local issues as they arise (e mail us on email@example.com to join the group) (more…)
+Anyone who lives here is automatically a member, and you can be involved in the association by coming to meetings and/or joining our ever-growing e-mail group, of over 300 residents, the main way we consult on local issues as they arise (e mail us on firstname.lastname@example.org to join the group).